MattPinder/MastersProject/README.md

 * Will probably have to wait until an Annotation node frees up; handling large files will require a lot of disk space...

-## Primary vs. Associated contig models BLAST
+## Primary vs. associated contig models BLAST
 Grepping the Maker models from the Associated GFF file;
 need to generate fasta file from the result and run BLAST